-Age of child is calculated in whole years, determined by the child's birth year.
-For instance, if a child was born in December 2006 and was known to MSF's Child Protective Service (CPS) in January 2024 (i.e. aged 17 years and 1 month), the child's age would be reported as 18 years, based on the year of birth.
+Age of child in Tier 2 child abuse cases is determined by the child's birth date.
+For instance, if a child was born in December 2006 and the case was taken up by MSF's Child Protective Service (CPS) in January 2024 (i.e. aged 17 years and 1 month), the child's age would be reported as 17 years, based on the child's date of birth.